 Cycling is a great way to get some fresh air, get fit and move around our community while causing less damage to the planet!
-But if a rider gets injured the results can be devastating.
+But if someone experiencing a cycling injury, the results can be devastating.
 Not only is there damage to the bike, but there can be pain, the need for treatment and an adverse impact on the ability to work.

 It may not always be clear what options are available to people who need support after being hurt riding their bike.
 It can feel as isolating as a long solo ride!
-But depending on how the accident happened, there are a variety of avenues which could provide support to the injured cyclist.
+But depending on how the accident happened, there are a variety of avenues which could provide support when recovering from a cycling injury.

 - If a vehicle caused an injury, a claim against the CTP insurer of the vehicle at fault is an option;